Fastenal Company (FAST) Shares Down Despite Recent Market Volatility

 FAST’s Market Performance

-The stock of Fastenal Company (FAST) has seen a 0.19% increase in the past week, with a 2.61% rise in the past month, and a -1.47% fall in the past quarter.
-The volatility ratio for the week is 1.64%, and the volatility levels for the past 30 days are at 2.36% for FAST.
-The simple moving average for the last 20 days is -1.56% for FAST stock, with a simple moving average of 2.73% for the last 200 days.
+FAST’s stock has seen a 3.47% increase for the week, with a -3.49% drop in the past month and a 3.49% gain in the past quarter.
+The volatility ratio for the week is 1.88%, and the volatility levels for the past 30 days are at 2.03% for Fastenal Company The simple moving average for the last 20 days is 1.63% for FAST stock, with a simple moving average of 6.30% for the last 200 days.

 Analysts’ Opinion of FAST